EtienneHanelt/etiennehanelt.github.io/index.md

 ## Presentations

 2023\.
+'A Hybrid Judiciary in a Hybrid Regime: A Case Study on Hungary'. _Workshop 'Rule of Law and _Rechtsstaat_ under Pressure' Special Issue ZfVP_ (University of Warsaw, 09/2023).

+2023\.
+'A Hybrid Judiciary in a Hybrid Regime: A Case Study on Hungary'. _ECPR General Conference_ (Charles University, Prague, 09/2023).

+2023\.
+'Getting Article 7 Done: Coalition-building against Hungary in the European Parliament'. _ECPR General Conference_ (Charles University, Prague, 09/2023).

+2023\.
 'A Hybrid Judiciary in a Hybrid Regime: A Case Study on Hungary'. _Nuffield Early Career Workshop in Socio-Legal Studies_ (Nuffield College, Oxford, 06/2023).

 2023\.
 'Backsliding, European Union, and War'.
 Roundtable: _Unpacking Constitutional Democracy: Concepts and Misinterpretations_ at the Law in Societies Cluster (Wolfson College, Oxford, 06/2023).